allenai/taggers/README.md

 ## Running

-The `taggers` project is composed of two subprojects: `tagger-core`, which contains the algorithms, and `tagger-webapp`, which contains the web demo.
+The `taggers` project is composed of two subprojects: `taggers-core`, which contains the algorithms, and `taggers-webapp`, which contains the web demo.
 The project is built with `sbt`.
 For example, to run the web demo, you can execute the following command.

 ```
-sbt compile 'project tagger-webapp' run
+sbt compile 'project taggers-webapp' run
 ```

-If you want an example of how to use the taggers project as a dependency, please look at `tagger-webapp`.
+If you want an example of how to use the taggers project as a dependency, please look at `taggers-webapp`.

 ## PatternTagger